Things (film): Production

-Things is reportedly the "first Canadian shot-on-Super 8 gore shocker commercially released on VHS."
-Shot in the Toronto suburb of Scarborough, Ontario, the cast consisted of co-writer Barry J. Gillis and pornographic film star Amber Lynn.
-The plot follows two friends in a remote cabin who "discover a womb of monstrous horror that demands graphic dismemberment".

 Release

+In 1989, Things was released direct-to-video on VHS.
+In the United States, the film was distributed on VHS by Triworld Films.

-In 1989, Things was released direct-to-video.
-It was released on DVD in 2008, and was re-released on home media in 2011.
-In 2021, Joe Bob Briggs hosted the film on The Last Drive-In With Joe Bob Briggs.
+Things was released on DVD on September 4, 2008, by Cinema Sewer and Left Field Productions, and was re-released on DVD in 2011 by Severin Films.

+In 2021, Joe Bob Briggs hosted the film on The Last Drive-in with Joe Bob Briggs.
 The episode featuring the movie was subsequently released on VHS in 2022.
 It has also been featured at film festivals.

 Reception and legacy

+Contemporary reviews

+A reviewer for Variety wrote of Things that "[t]here are some toothy puppet monsters, more amusing than scary."

+Retrospective assessments

 Since its release, Things has gained a reputation as being one of the worst films ever made.
 Critics from The Beachwood Reporter, Dread Central and Cinema Sewer each described it as being the worst film ever made.
 Adam Symchuk of Screen Rant writes: "While films like The Room and Birdemic seem to be constant contenders for the best 'so bad it's good' movie, [Things] is the true unheralded champion among many cinephiles."
 Likewise, a review from DVD Verdict wrote that the film was "a treasure for those who like to revel in the worst of the worst."
 Meanwhile, J Hurtado of Screen Anarchy described it as "critically unassailable" and Will Pfeifer opined that "It's so terrible I can’t think of another movie that even comes close."
+After addressing various shortcomings, Erin Brady of /Film wrote: "Things is also one of the most authentic movies you will likely ever watch.
+It is proof that anyone can pick up a camera and make a movie with their friends, even if their resources are limited."

-Caelum Vatnsdal, author of They Came From Within: A History of Canadian Horror Cinema, wrote that Things is "the worst Canadian horror film ever made".
+Caelum Vatnsdal, author of They Came from Within: A History of Canadian Horror Cinema, wrote that Things is "the worst Canadian horror film ever made".
 In his book Spinegrinder: The Movies Most Critics Won't Write About, Clive Davies stated that, while Things was a strong contender for the title of "best worst movie", it is not well known outside of its cult following.
-Things was also reviewed by RedLetterMedia on an episode of Half in the Bag in 2013, and RiffTrax spoofed it on March 4, 2022, with the latter concluding that "It’s definitive, universal… the worst movie we’ve ever done".
+Things was also reviewed by RedLetterMedia on an episode of Half in the Bag in 2013, and RiffTrax spoofed it on March 4, 2022, with the latter concluding that "It's definitive, universal… the worst movie we've ever done".